clintworrell/junction/README.md

 # Junction
 Discover how artists within the music world are connected.
-Given the 1M+ artists contained within this dataset, it allows for a wide variety of exploration to see how those artists are connected.
+Given the 1M+ artists and 1M+ albums contained within this dataset, it allows for a wide variety of exploration to see how those artists are connected.

 ![Junction](junction.png "Junction")